If you have any questions or would like to get involved with BDAI, please contact us to learn more.

 Now, I am grateful for the opportunity to serve as the Treasurer for BDAI, where I hope to help educate others and broaden awareness for our very special community and cause, and to secure and establish new support for our organization.
 I can be reached via e-mail to email@example.com.

-Nichelle recently completed her Masters in Education and is currently a stay at home mother in Oak Park with her husband and 2 year old son.
-Nichelle is embarking on a Social Justice Movement on race and diversity in her community.
-As a daughter to a father with Severe Hemophilia A and now a son, she's always known that she would be a part of the bleeding disorders community.
-Her goal is to be sure that new and existing families have current information regarding bleeding disorders and to be an advocate for new families during their bleeding disorders journey.
-As an educator and advocate for social justice, she is honored to be able to support the community and use her skills where they are most needed.
+I am a Language Arts Teacher at Gwendolyn Brooks Middle School in Oak Park and currently reside in Oak Park with my husband Aaron and son Parker who has severe Hemophilia A. As a survivor of Lung Cancer, I am advocate for bleeding disorders, education and social justice.
+As a daughter to a father with Severe Hemophilia A and now a son, I have always known that I would be a part of the bleeding disorders community.
+My goal is to be sure that new and existing families have current information regarding bleeding disorders and to be an advocate for new families during their bleeding disorders journey.
+I am honored to be able to support the community and use my skills where they are most needed.